dbindel/cam-handbook/handbook.md

 CAM faculty and students and community members to mingle and learn about all the interesting things that CAM members are doing.
-Presenters are welcome to give a poster and/or a one-minute one-slide summary in a "poster blitz" talk or give a slide in the blitz session.
+Presenters are welcome to give a poster and/or a one-minute one-slide summary in a "poster blitz" talk.
 This event takes place in the fall semester, and is meant both as a way for new students to learn about prospective advisors and for the rest of CAM to keep up with what is going on in the center.